PacktPublishing/Getting-Started-with-V-Programming/Chapter09/README.md

-# 9 Modules in V
+# 9 Modules

-Code reference for Chapter 9 *Modules in V* from the book *Learn V Programming*, published by Packt
+Code reference for Chapter 9 *Modules* from the book *Getting Started with V Programming*, published by Packt

 ## Author